-Fig. 15-Jack Stand
+Fig. 15-Hitch Coupler

+- 1. Trailer Jack

+- 2. Snap Lock Pin

+- 3. Safety Chains

+- 4. Hitch Coupler

-The jack stand is used to support the front of the chipper when disconnected from the tow vehicle or in storage.
-When towing the chipper, raise the jack stand leg and place the snap lock pin in the lower hole.
+- The jack stand is used to support the front of the chipper when disconnected from the tow vehicle or in storage.

+- When towing the chipper, lock the hitch coupler over the ball on the tow vehicle and insert the snap lock pin.

+- Raise the jack stand leg and rotate to its horizontal position.

+Insert the snap lock pin.

+- Cross the safety chains underneath the hitch coupler and attach them to the vehicle.